oriolnunez/rubot_mecanum_ws/Documentation/3_rubot_SLAM&navigation.md

 - https://answers.ros.org/question/350791/how-can-i-make-my-robot-move-like-a-robot-with-mecanum-wheels/
 - https://answers.ros.org/question/227474/navigation-stack-holonomic-true-not-working/

 Let's have a look at some of the most important parameters in "amcl.launch" file:

 #### **General Parameters**

 - odom_model_type (default: "diff"): It puts the odometry model to use.
 It can be "diff", "omni", "diff-corrected", or "omni-corrected".
 - base_frame_id (default: "base_link"): Indicates the frame associated with the robot base.

+We can use the nexus robot as a Differential drive robot model without available lateral movements.

 #### **Costmap Parameters**